astropy/astropy/docs/development/releasing.rst

       $ python setup.py build sdist register upload
       $ git push upstream --tags <maintenance branch name>

 #.
-Update the changelog in *master* of the `astropy-helpers repository`_ to
+Update the changelog and version number in *master* of the
-   reflect the release you just did.
+   `astropy-helpers repository`_ to reflect the release you just did (detailed instructions are above).

 #.
 Delete the temporary branch from github: